-As I had just picked up my boy and we were driving nearby, I Details of the balloon as it takes offdecided to try and find the “launch pad” for the balloon and was surprised at how difficult it was to locate (the road to it is not well marked) , but find it we did.
+As I had just picked up my boy and we were driving nearby, I decided to try and find the “launch pad” for the balloon and was surprised at how difficult it was to locate (the road to it is not well marked) , but find it we did.
 To our delight, there weren’t too many people there (I would guess around a hundred or so) and we didn’t have to wait long.
 Again, I was really surprised that this was a FREE ride.
 Even more surprising is how big the balloon actually is and the site was beautifully done.
 While most of the park area still has, for all practical purposes, the appearance of a military base, the area around the balloon has been specially built up as the balloon will be a permanent attraction.
-According to one of the “flight attendants,” the gondola rises approximately 400 feet off Here’s my boy!of the ground and is anchored by a single steel cable that is connected to a winch in the ground.
+According to one of the “flight attendants,” the gondola rises approximately 400 feet off of the ground and is anchored by a single steel cable that is connected to a winch in the ground.
 If I remember correctly, it contains enough helium to fill 250 million birthday party balloons and it is so large that it holds up to approximately two dozen people!

 Once we boarded, both of us hung on for dear life (smile) but the ride was extraordinarily smooth and extremely quiet – in fact, other than the initial bumps at liftoff, it was difficult to gage just how fast it was actually moving.
 Considering that there was certainly a cool breeze blowing, the trip up couldn’t have been any more pleasant.
 As it was a clear day, we could also see quite a distance – unfortunately, I didn’t get too many photos.
 According to the information we received, night flights are also being planned and, I would imagine, those will also quite a beautiful view.